sux21/Experimental_Evolution/README.md

 Work done on info2020

 **Map reads to scaffolds and sort**
+Follow steps of "Mapping using bowtie2" from https://semibin.readthedocs.io/en/latest/generate/.

 ```bash
 for i in 19_1_9 19_4_7; do
 mkdir -p -v index/"$i"